-Malagasy contains words borrowed from Bantu languages, and Arabic, and also from French, the former colonial language which still enjoys official status, and English, thanks mainly to the 18th century pirates who made the island their base.
+Malagasy contains some words borrowed from Swahili and Arabic, There are also loanwords from French, the former colonial language which still enjoys official status, and English, thanks mainly to the 18th century pirates who made the island their base.

 Teraka afaka sy mitovy zo sy fahamendrehana ny olombelona rehetra.
 Samy manan-tsaina sy fieritreretana ka tokony hifampitondra ampirahalahiana.